IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

         response_cls = Message
         error_msg = ErrorResponse
         default_authn_method = ''
-        http_method = 'GET'

 First their set of user info doesn't contain a 'sub' claim which is a required claim according to OIDC.
 Since OAUth2 doesn't have any notion of user info there is of course no OAuth2 user info message to depend on.
-Furthermore the HTTP method used when asking for user info is according to GitHub *GET* and not *POST* which is the default method.
-And lastly there is no client authentication involved at all.
+And secondly there is no client authentication involved at all.
 Changing *error_msg* was just a safety precaution.
 I don't know what error types GitHub might return and if they are within the set OIDC defines for the userinfo endpoint.